What we call the Derwent Estuary was formed between 6,500 and 13,000 years ago when the sea level rose, flooding a river valley.

 Species of the Derwent

-A variety of unique communities of plants and animals live in the Derwent estuary, specially adapted for life between land and sea.
+A variety of unique communities of plants and animals live in the Derwent Estuary, specially adapted for life between land and sea.

 • Gnarly tecticornia trunk.
 Image: Derwent Estuary Program.